Luckyoula9034/Award/README.md

 ## Project Description

-- Basicaly the app allow users to view project and rate them
+- Basically the app allow users to view project and rate them

 ## Technologies Used